jtbrennan/jtbrennan/README.md

 ### 💻: About Me :

-I am a Front-End Developer and Marketing Analyst.
+I am a Software Developer and IT Manager.

-- : Exploring Full Stack Develpment.
+- : Exploring Senior Roles.

 ---